What is Ranked Choice Voting?

 Round Three

-Now 🤠 has the fewest votes—their 21 percent of the vote is redistributed to the remaining second choice candidates.
+Now 🤠 has the fewest votes—their 21 votes are redistributed to the remaining second choice candidates.
 And look at that, 💩 is still hanging around.
 They’re even moving up.

 Round Four

-Improbably, despite being the first choice of just 20 percent of voters, the sh*ttiest candidate came from way behind to win the election.
-It’s why it’s so important for you to leave the candidates you hate off the ballot—so we’re not all stuck with 💩 elected officials.
+Improbably, despite being the first choice of just 20 percent of voters, the sh*ttiest candidate came from way behind to win.
+If more 🤣 voters had ranked other candidates, 💩 wouldn’t have had the votes to get elected.
+It’s why it’s so important for you to rank all the candidates you can live with, and leave the candidates you hate off the ballot—so we’re not all stuck with 💩 elected officials.

 This November, we’ll use ranked choice voting to choose the Mayor, City Attorney, District Attorney, Sheriff, Treasurer, and Supervisors for Districts 1, 3, 5, 7, 9, and 11.
 This election, remember the best ranked choice election strategy: rank your favorite candidate first, then rank all the candidates you can live with, and leave the candidates you can’t stand off the ballot.